 My name is Kelly Barnhill, and I write books.
-I am a former teacher, former bartender, former waitress, former activist, former park ranger, former wildland firefighter, former secretary, former janitor and former church-guitar-player.
+I am a former teacher, former bartender, former waitress, former activist, former park ranger, former secretary, former janitor and former church-guitar-player.
 The sum of these experiences have prepared me for exactly nothing – save for the telling of stories, which I have been doing quite happily for some time now.

+I have received writing fellowships from the Jerome Foundation and the Minnesota State Arts Board, and am a 2015 McKnight Writing Fellow in Children’s Literature.
 I am the author of the novels THE WITCH’S BOY, IRON HEARTED VIOLET and THE MOSTLY TRUE STORY OF JACK.
 I have also written a bunch of grownup-ish short stories of various descriptions (Literary, Speculative and Otherwise) that have appeared in a variety of venues, as well as essays, poetry, and a small collection of very strange nonfiction books for elementary students.
 I am also a teaching artist with COMPAS, a statewide community arts program.

 I also have the great fortune to be represented by Steven Malk of Writers House, who, it must be said, is a heck of a fellow.